AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/build_surface_adhesion.md

 ---

-## Build Surface Preparation / Handling
-- :warning: Avoid touching your build surface as much as possible.
-Oils from your fingers will cause issues.
-Handle your spring steel with a paper towel or paper shop towel.
+{: .attention }

-- **:warning: Thoroughly wash all build plates with dish soap and water** (and make sure to rinse thoroughly too).
+>- **:warning: Thoroughly wash all print surfaces with dish soap and water**.
-    - You should do this **even for brand new surfaces.**
+>    - You should do this **even for brand new surfaces.**

-    - Dry it with a paper towel rather than a cloth/rag.
+>    - Use some elbow grease, especially with textured plates.
+Scrub thoroughly in small circles and then rinse.*
+>    - :warning: Don't dry it using cloth.
 Many laundry products contain fats, oils, or waxes.
+You may use paper towels\*\*, or preferably, **air dry it**.
+>- :warning: Avoid touching your build surface as much as possible.
+Oils from your fingers will cause adhesion issues.
+Pick it up using the tabs, or by the sides.
+You may also handle it with paper towels**

-    - Isopropyl alcohol does not do a great job of cleaning oils.
-It mostly just spreads them around.
+>- Isopropyl alcohol does not do a great job of cleaning oils.
+It's okay for maintenance, but you should still plan to wash it occasionally.

-        - You can use IPA most of the time, with occasional soap when it needs further refreshing.
-Soap is not necessary for every print.

-    - I keep a spray bottle of (SLIGHTLY) soapy water next to my printer.
-I spray 1-2 spritzes, and scrub with a shop towel.
-Then I scrub again with isopropyl alcohol (IPA) to remove the remaining soap residue.
-        - This means fewer trips to the kitchen sink, though it may still be necessary for a full refresh on occasion!

-- User a proper first layer temperature.
-    - PLA: ~60C
-    - PETG: ~80C
-    - ABS: ~90-100C*
-        - *:warning: Voron V2 and Trident have a ~10-15C temperature drop due to the thickness of the bed.
-Most people run ~110C for ABS because of this.
-    - Some filament brands recommend inaccurate/conservative temperatures.
-Try standard temps instead if you are having issues.
+\* *If your build surface is not detachable, carefully spritz it with water or use isopropyl alcohol.
+Be thorough - you don't want any remaining soap residue.*\
+\*\* *Some brands of paper towels contain conditioners that may cause issues.*

+---

+{: .note }

 ### Smooth PEI